 - DURING RAMADAN, keep your meals simple.
 A quick Iftaari of dates and water, maybe some fruit, a simple main meal and water.
 Thats how easy it can be.
 Use your previously made meal plan and shopping list to make cooking and shopping easier.

-- Some nutritionally dense foods are Bone Broth, Full fat live Yoghurt, meat, fish, eggs, soups, green leafy veg and nuts/seeds.
+- Some nutritionally dense foods are Bone Broth, Full fat live Yoghurt, meat, fish, eggs, soups, green leafy and root veg and nuts/seeds.
 Try and incorporate some into your every day.

 May your Ramadan be blessed and fulfilling and may you feel the benefits, spiritual, physical and emotional and reap those rewards the rest of the year.Ramadan Mubarak!